sdroege/gstreamer-rs/docs/gstreamer/docs.md

 specific parameters as arguments.
 To send an event application will usually use `Element::send_event` and elements will use `Pad::send_event` or `Pad::push_event`.
-The event should be unreffed with `Event::unref` if it has not been sent.
+The event should be unreffed with `gst_event_unref` if it has not been sent.

 Events that have been received can be parsed with their respective gst_event_parse_*() functions.
 It is valid to pass `None` for unwanted details.